• Skip to primary navigation

 How to Make Caldo de Pollo (Mexican Chicken Soup)

-3. In a large pot or caldero (dutch oven) add 8 cups of chicken broth and set stove on medium high heat.
+• In a large pot or caldero (Dutch oven), pour in 8 cups of water and heat over medium-high heat.

-Caldo de Pollo (Mexican Chicken Soup) with carrots, onion, green cabbage, corn cob pieces and jalapenos served in a white bowl.
+Caldo de Pollo (Mexican Chicken Soup) with carrots, onion, green cabbage, corn cob pieces and jalapenos served in a Mexican clay bowl.

 What to Serve Caldo de Pollo With